alubera/TravelingSalesman/README.md

 This is a project for ACMS 60212 - Advanced Scientic Computing - by John Huber, Andrew Lubera, and Andrew Good.
 Our project seeks to implement the Traveling Salesman Problem (TSP) in C++ and broadly explore parallel algorithms and heuristics that can be used to best approximate the solution to the problem.

 ## Building
 CMake was used to build and link the necessary Boost libraries.

+### CRC
 If you are on the CRC, CMake 3.6.3 is already installed.
 Thus, to build, do the following in the root directory:
 ```
 mkdir build
 cd build
 cmake ..
 make
 ```
+### OSX
 If you are compiling on a local machine, it will be necessary for you to install CMake first.
-Then, follow the above steps.

 ## Running
 After you build the project, you will still be in the build/ directory.
 To run the executable, do the following: